melodyyangaws/sql-based-etl/README.md

 ```

 Build docker image and push to ECR via a bash script.
 arc-jupyter doesn't need image build, just pull it from public and push to ECR.
-The {{account_number}} in `deployment/environment.cfg` and sample job config files under `source/app_resources/` will be updated to your account.
+The {{account_number}} in `deployment/environment.cfg` and sample job files under `source/app_resources/` will be updated by your input.

 ```
 $ bash deployment/pull_and_push_ecr.sh <region> <account_number> <ecr_repo_name> <build_or_not>